 Once it’s 5 pm, we lie to ourselves by saying, “just 5 more minutes, and I’ll close everything,” knowing that those 5 minutes will likely turn into 1 or 2 hours.
 We think that overworking will make us excel and give us better outcomes.
-When the reality is that overworking tends to make us more stressed, burned out, and anxious,
+When the reality is that overworking tends to make us more stressed, burned out, and anxious.

 You can love your job and what you do and still feel stressed and burned out constantly if you don’t know how to disconnect.
 A couple of weeks ago, besides feeling stressed and tired, I felt angry.
 I felt angry because I was behind on some tasks and due dates despite being an organization freak.
 I thought I did a lot, but at the same time, the results weren’t showing.
 What was happening?

 When you work from home, it’s easy to lose track of time.
 You feel you always have the time you need to finish your tasks, and that’s why we think that overworking for 1, 2, or even more hours is harmless.
-Of course, there are days that unexpected things happen, and we need to take care of them.
+Of course, there are days when unexpected things happen, and we need to take care of them.
 But that’s not usually the case.
 And the problem is when those overworking days become part of your routine.
 That was exactly what was happening to me.

 I had so many things to do that I felt the more I worked, the better it would be.
 That was my first mistake.
 I later realized that the more I worked, the more angry and tired I felt, and consequently, I wasn’t giving my 100%.